ESMCI/visualCaseGen/paper/paper.md

-By automating and simplifying CESM configuration, visualCaseGen makes the model more accessible and custumizable, particularly for researchers exploring hierarchical modeling, idealized experiments, or custom coupled simulations.
+By automating and simplifying CESM configuration, visualCaseGen makes the model more accessible and custumizable, particularly for researchers exploring hierarchical modeling [@maher2019model], idealized experiments [@polvani2017less], or custom coupled simulations.
 As such, the tool allows users to focus on their scientific objectives rather than technical setup challenges, ultimately enabling a more efficient and streamlined experiment workflow.

 # Statement of need